AnnaOstoj/Family-budget/README.md

    If you get an error, check the correctness of your data.
 4. You can display the history of your expenses by clicking on "Show expenses" button.

+## How to use API

+1. Get list of all your expenses:
+    GET:  /api/v1/expenses/

+2. Get list of all your budgets:
+    GET: /api/v1/budgets/

+3. Get detsils of selected budget.
+As <int:budget_id> indicate the position of the budget on the budgets list.
+    GET: /api/v1/budget/<int:budget_id>

+4. Add expense to your expenses list.
+You can add an expense only if budgets for the expense type already exists.
+    POST: /api/v1/expense
+    Header: Content-Type: application/json
+    Body example:
+        {
+        'date': "2020-10-01",
+        'expense_type': "Rent",
+        'amount': 1000,
+        'comment': ""
+        }

+5. Delete a budget from the budgets list.
+As <int:budget_id> indicate the position of the budget on the budgets list.
+    DELETE: /api/v1/main/<int:budget_id>